 In particular, the impact of the pandemic forced an immediate move to more agile working for many employees.
 Having considered that experience, we've considered what our future working arrangements will be and have launched our Smart Working Programme.
-Throughout this programme we're looking at how we need to change relevant policies, procedures and guidance to support the delivery of services and therefore maintain effective governance.
+Throughout this programme we're looking at how we need to change relevant policies, procedures, and guidance to support the delivery of services and therefore maintain effective governance.
 This programme will be implemented fully over the next 6 to 12 months.

-The Council continues to work with other organisations in many different ways.
+The Council continues to work with other organisations in many ways.
 The need to ensure all such relationships, whether they are formal contracts, collaborations or partnerships are effectively governed is acknowledged in this AGS and action plan.
 This is particularly pertinent in relation to the implementation of the new integrated care system, across the local NHS organisations and Council.
-Work is well underway with the other stakeholders to meet the challenging April 20222 timescale set by the Government.
+Work is well underway with the other stakeholders to meet the challenging April 2022 timescale set by the Government.

-Again, as has been mentioned above, a new integrated governance assurance framework is being developed that will aim to ensure the Council's governance responsibilities are understood and met in as an efficient and effective way possible.
+Again, as has been mentioned above, an integrated governance assurance framework is being developed that will aim to ensure the Council's governance responsibilities are understood and met in as an efficient and effective way possible.
 This framework will be applicable across all areas of the Council.

-16. Conclusion
+17. Conclusion

-This AGS demonstrates that the systems and processes the Council employs continue to provide a comprehensive level of assurance to the Council and the residents of the Borough in its governance arrangements in place during 2020/21 and into 2021/22.
+This AGS demonstrates that the systems and processes the Council employs provide a comprehensive framework upon which to give assurance to the Council and residents of the Borough that its governance arrangements were in place during 2020/21 and into 2021/22.

 The governance arrangements outlined in the AGS have been applied throughout the year and up to the date of the approval of the Annual Accounts.
-The arrangements have provided an effective framework for identifying governance issues and taking mitigating action.
-The action plan demonstrates the culture of the Council to challenge itself and seek out opportunities to constantly improve.
+The annual review has provided an effective process to identify any governance issues and to put in place the necessary improvement actions.
+The annual review process and action plan demonstrates the culture of the Council to robustly challenge itself and seek out opportunities to constantly improve.